Appointments

 Extended Access

-Castle Medical Centre offers appointments in Extended Access twice per week.
+Castle Medical Centre offers appointments in Extended Access two times a week.

 Extended Access